the1lab/1lab/src/Cat/Displayed/BeckChevalley.lagda.md

 question: how are adjoints to base change related to our formulation of Beck-Chevalley?
 To start, suppose that we have a commutative square
 $fg = hk$, and left adjoints $f_{!}$ and $k_{!}$ to base change along $f$ and $k$, respectively.
-Moreover, recall that [cocartesian lifts are left adjoints to base change];
-so we have cocartesian lifts along $f$ and $k$.
+Moreover, recall that [cocartesian lifts are left adjoints to base change], so we have cocartesian lifts along $f$ and $k$.

 [cocartesian lifts are left adjoints to base change]: Cat.Displayed.Cocartesian.Weak.html#weak-cocartesian-morphisms-as-left-adjoints-to-base-change